-You can also access the AM console by going to the console URL; for example https://openam.example.com:8443/openam/console.
+You can also access the AM console by browsing to the console URL; for example https://openam.example.com:8443/openam/console.

 - 11. Restrict permissions to the configuration directory (by default, \$HOME/openam, where \$HOME corresponds to the user who runs the web container).
 Prevent other users from accessing files in the configuration directory. - 12.
-The AM install wizard uses three libraries that should be removed after installation for security reasons.
+Review the suggested next steps after installing AM.
+See "Next Steps".